nirnn/ICU72hReadmissionMIMICIII/data/README.md

-### Save the uncompressed MIMIC-III files in this folder.
+### Save the compressed MIMIC-III files in this folder.